 Charles Gabriel Seligman – Background

-Seligman was born into a middle class Jewish family in London, the only son of wine merchant Hermann Seligmann and his wife Olivia (Charles shortened his name to Seligman after 1914).
+Seligman was born into a middle class Jewish family in London, UK, the only son of wine merchant Hermann Seligmann and his wife Olivia (Charles shortened his name to Seligman after 1914).
 His interests in natural science became early manifest: while still at a preparatory school, he began to collect butterflies and, at the house of a boy friend, carried out chemical experiments.
 He studied medicine at St Thomas’ Hospital.Charles Gabriel Seligman studied medicine at St Thomas’ Hospital.
 He later worked as a physician and pathologist and then served the 1898 Cambridge University expedition to the Torres Strait.
 Later expedition included New Guinea, Ceylon, and Sudan.
 Seligman served as chair of Ethnology at the London School of Economics from 1913 to 1934.

 Ethnographic Work in Africa